durlabhcodes/durlabhcodes/README.md

 - 👋 Hi, I’m @durlabhcodes
 - 👀 I’m interested in learning cloud based technologies and new programming languages
-- 🌱 I’m currently learning AWS & Docker
+- 🌱 I’m currently learning Web3/Blockchain, Java & JS
-- 💞️ I’m looking to collaborate on Go & Java
+- 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me - @durlabhcodes at twitter/github & /durlabhsharma at Linkedin

 <!---